Support communities and Indigenous peoples

-We are committed to building long-term partnerships based on respect, transparency and mutual value.
+We commit to building long-term partnerships based on respect, transparency and shared value.

 respecthumanrightsnever 2022